 Figure 4: Copied text attributes being replicated for new text

 - Now, click on this text to paste the copied text attributes, as shown in Figure 5.

 Figure 5: Text attributes pasted on to the new text

-Alternatively, you can delete all spaces and apply the formatting with the Format Painter -- then recreate the spaces.
+- Alternatively, you can delete all spaces and apply the formatting with the Format Painter, and then, recreate the spaces.

 Figure 6: New text copied and pasted next to the formatted text

 - iii.
 Click this Paste Options icon or just press the Ctrl key to bring up a small menu, also visible in Figure 6, above.

 - iv.
 In this menu, select the Keep Text Only option, represented by the icon with capital letter 'A', as shown highlighted in blue within Figure 6, above.
 This will result in the pasted text being formatted as the existing text within the text container, as shown in Figure 7, below.